mosip/esignet-mock-services/mock-relying-party-ui/README.md

 ## Overview

-This repository contains the reference implementation of a relying party's website that wants to use [MOSIP's This repository contains the reference implementation of a relying party's website that wants to use [MOSIP's Esignet (Identity Provider) services](https://github.com/mosip/esignet) to log in users into its portal.
+This repository contains the reference implementation of a relying party's portal demonstrating use of [MOSIP's Esignet (Identity Provider) services](https://github.com/mosip/esignet) to log in users into its portal.

 This portal uses [OpenID specs](https://openid.net/specs/openid-connect-core-1_0.html) to communicate with [MOSIP Esignet Services](https://github.com/mosip/esignet).